• Home

 It is also an excellent antioxidant agent.
 It helps control harmful free radicals in the body thus preventing cellular damage.

 Do you enjoy eating garlic?
-But you have at times stomach aches and don’t know if you are garlic intolerant, so read and don’t go crazy on it.
+But do you know that garlic can cause stomach aches? and find out if you are garlic intolerant, so read it and don’t go crazy on it.

-Share your thoughts here, so others can learn from it.
+Share your thoughts here, so others readers can learn from them.

 You must be logged in to post a comment.